-If you have sustained injuries in an auto collision caused by someone else, you should contact a Newark car accident lawyer as soon as possible.
+If you have sustained injuries in an auto collision caused by someone else, you should contact a car accident lawyer in Newark as soon as possible.
 Car accidents can result in thousands of dollars in medical bills, and your injuries might make you unable to work.
-A car accident attorney can issue a demand letter to the at-fault party’s insurer to recover compensation for your losses.
+A car accident attorney in Newark can issue a demand letter to the at-fault party’s insurer to seek compensation for your losses.

 Call (973) 364-8300 or contact us online today to speak to a Newark car accident attorney in a free consultation.